BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 ## 5. Acceptance Criteria

  The MVP is have a system end-to-end test:
-- extract DAG out of Spark Applications to find the job dependency path;
+- Extract DAG out of Spark Applications to find the job dependency path.
-- generate cache planner and prefetch Files/data before running batch jobs
+- Generate cache planner and prefetch files/data before actually running batch jobs.

 ## 6. Release Planning